euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     u = UniProt()
     u.get_df(entries)

-Note that the method *get_df* is the method that uses Pandas; it returns a dataframe.
-One of the column of the data contains the sequence length.
-We can then use a simple package (called **fitter**; available on PyPi) that fits the length distribution to SciPy distributions to figure out the best distribution that fits the data:
+Note that the method *get_df* uses Pandas: it returns a dataframe.
+One of the column contains the sequence length.
+The sequence length distribution can then be fitted to a SciPy distribution (using a simple package called **fitter**, which is available on PyPi):

 .. code-block:: python
     :linenos: